OGladfelter/strava_heatmap/README.md

   - ui.js: event listeners for user-activated functions; adds JQuery sliders; contains reverse_geocode function

 # strava_heatmap_no_API
-A copy of /heatmap (as of March 21), but runs on a local data source, rather than the Strava API itself, for development and testing purposes.
+A copy of /heatmap (as of August 2021), but runs on a local data source, rather than the Strava API itself, for development and testing purposes.

 - PHP
   - geocode.php: used to reverse_geocode the latitude and longitude coordinates received from Strava for the purpose of providing user with a list of neighborhoods they commonly start activities in